AdamT04/AdamT04/README.md

 - Sharpen my backend and mobile development skills
 - Dive deeper into enterprise-level integrations and automation
 - Learn more about how operating systems are built and function
-- Strenghten my desing and frontend skills.
+- Strenghten my desing and frontend skills

+## 🔢 Currently working on

+- A personal React project

 ## 🌐 Connect With Me